-- If you (and your partner if you have one) are both the qualifying age to claim Pension Credit*, or
+- If you (and your partner if you have one) are both the qualifying age to claim Pension Credit, or

 If the above do not apply to you; you need to claim Universal Credit to help with your rent.
 You can claim Universal Credit on the Gov.uk Universal Credit page.

 You may be entitled to Housing Benefit if: